The International Criminal Court issues an arrest warrant for Putin

 "This is a big day for the many victims of crimes committed by Russian forces in Ukraine since 2014," Human Rights Watch said in a statement.
 "With these arrest warrants, the ICC has made Putin a wanted man and taken its first step to end the impunity that has emboldened perpetrators in Russia's war against Ukraine for far too long."

-Amnesty International said the Putin arrest warrant is a step toward justice for victims.

-"Should President Putin or Ms. Lvova-Belova leave Russia, states must deny them safe haven by arresting them immediately and surrendering them to the ICC," Agnès Callamard, Amnesty's secretary general, said in a statement.
-The organization expects the ICC and others to issue further arrest warrants as war crimes investigations develop.
+Amnesty International called on countries to deny safe haven for Putin and Lvova-Belova by arresting them and handing them over to the ICC.
+The organization also said it expects further arrest warrants for Russian leaders as Ukraine war crimes investigations develop.

 Russia discusses adopting Ukrainian children